This post contains affiliate links. For more information, please read our disclosure policy.

 The Isle of Arran is usually considered as a gem of the Firth of Clyde.
 It is a place where you can find something of everything in a Scottish Island, including dramatic mountains, ever-changing coastline, sheltered beaches, wonderful cultural festivals, verdant forests, and lots of delicious local produce.

 As a small island, but of one the most beautiful island in Scotland.
 Arran has lots of flavor for you.
 You can taste your way the creamy cheeses, traditional oatcakes, refreshing beers, fantastic ice cream, and delicious chocolates.

 Also, tour the Arran distillery to explore the hidden gems behind the process of distilling before tasting the creamy liquor named Arran Gold or a dram of malt whiskey.
-You can also explore the interesting ruins of Bronze Age on the west coast, the Machrie Moor Stone Circles.
+You can also explore the interesting ruins of the Bronze Age on the west coast, the Machrie Moor Stone Circles.